Discover the Underwater World of Southeast Asia!

 Best Seasons to Scuba Dive in The Similan Islands: November to April is when the conditions are best here.
 Other times of year their exposed location makes them prone to heavy swell which can affect the conditions.

-There are so many to choose from.
-If you’re strapped for time (or cash!) then one night options are available, by catching a speedboat from Koh Lak out to a main dive boat which will be your hotel for the night.
-Prices vary hugely for both options, depending on whether you’re a splurger or a saver, so the best advice is simply to shop around.
+There are so many liveaboards to choose from.
+If you’re strapped for time (or cash!) then one night options are available, by catching a speedboat from Khao Lak out to the main dive boat which will be your hotel for the night.
+Prices vary hugely for both options, depending on whether you’re a flashpacker or a budget backpacker, so the best advice is simply to shop around.

-These beautiful coral-fringed islands are just 10miles from the Northeastern coast of Malaysia and are home to a number of species of turtle and shark (the non-man eating types, unless you look particularly tasty!).
-It is made up of two main islands Perhentian Besar and Perhentian Kecil Island and a number of smaller uninhabited ones.
+The beautiful coral-fringed Perhentian Islands lie just 10 miles from the Northeastern coast of Malaysia and are home to a number of species of turtle and shark (the non-man eating types, unless you look particularly tasty!).
+It is made up of two main islands, Perhentian Besar and Perhentian Kecil, and a number of smaller uninhabited ones.

 Look out for: Huge Puffafish and Green turtles.

 Best Seasons to Scuba Dive in The Perhentian Islands: Unlike the Thai dive sites which can be dived all year round, the Perhentian Islands are only open between April and October.
 For the rest of the year, monsoon season shuts the islands down entirely, making the seas too rough to cross.

 An Idea of Prices: Here, Discover Scuba will set you back around 250-300 Malaysian Ringgit (approx. £65/2500 Thai baht), while to complete your PADI Open Water Diver course costs 1,100 Malaysia Ringgit (approx. £260/12,000 Thai baht) which is similar to Thai prices.